sparkfabrik/sparkdock/README.md

 bash <(curl -fsSL https://raw.githubusercontent.com/sparkfabrik/sparkdock/master/bin/install.macosx)
 ```

-If success, last step is to add on your shell profile file, the following line `eval "$(dinght env)"`.
+If success, last step is to add on your shell profile file, the following line `eval "$(dinghy env)"`.

 Depending on the shell you are using (**HINT**: you can discover it by opening a terminal andh run `echo $SHELL`):